Other Flag Day

 It wasn’t until 1916, that President Woodrow Wilson issued an official decree making June 14th Flag Day.
 However, some say the original day occurred in Wisconsin in 1885, and that Bernard J. Cigrand, a schoolteacher, began the practice of celebrating the flag’s birthday.
 He assigned his class to write essays about its significance.

 Did you Know?
-There is a very special ceremony for retiring the flag by burning it.
-It is a ceremony everyone should see.
-Your local Boy Scout group knows the proper ceremony and performs it on a regular basis.
-If you have an old flag, give it to them.
+There is a very special ceremony for retiring Old Glory by burning it.
+It is a beautiful and touching ceremony.
+Boy Scout groups know the proper ceremony and perform it on a regular basis.
+Give your old flags to them.
+They will retire it with the great respect it deserves.
 And, attend the ceremony.
+You’ll be glad that you did.

 Famous Flag People